 - Heavy vaginal bleeding

 - Smelly vaginal discharge

 - Severe pain

 - High fever

 - Pain or discomfort passing urine or blood in the urine

-- Leakage of urine you did not have before your operation
+- Leakage of urine which you did not have before surgery

 - Difficulty opening your bowels

 - Warm, painful, swollen leg

 - Chest pain or difficulty breathing

-ALTERNATIVE TREATMENTS
+ALTERNATIVE TREATMENTS Non-surgical

-Non-surgical
+Do nothing

-• Do nothing.
-If the prolapse is not too bothersome treatment may not be necessary.
+If the prolapse is not too bothersome, treatment may not be necessary.
 If, however, the prolapse permanently protrudes through the opening to the vagina and is exposed to the air, it may become dried out and eventually ulcerate.
-Even if it is not causing symptoms in this situation it is probably best to push it back with a ring pessary (see below) or have an operation to repair it.
+Even if it is not causing symptoms, in this situation it is best to push it back with a pessary (see below) or have an operation to repair it.

-Weight reduction in overweight women and avoiding risk factors such as smoking (leading to chronic cough), heavy weight lifting jobs and constipation may help with symptom control.
-The prolapse may become worse with time but it can then be treated.
+Weight reduction in overweight women and avoiding risk factors such as smoking (leading to chronic cough), heavy lifting and constipation may help with symptom control.
+A prolapse may become worse with time.

-• Pelvic floor exercises (PFE).
+Pelvic floor exercises (PFE)

 The pelvic floor muscles support the pelvic organs.
 Strong muscles can help to prevent a prolapse dropping further.
-PFE are unlikely to improve an advanced prolapse where the womb is protruding outside the vagina.

-A women's health physiotherapist can explain how to perform these exercises with the correct technique.
-It is important that you try the above to help to manage the symptoms of your prolapse and to prevent it becoming worse.
-It is also very important to continue with your pelvic floor exercises even if you have opted for other treatment options.
+PFE will not help an advanced prolapse protruding outside the vagina.
+A women's health physiotherapist can explain how to perform these exercises correctly.
+It is also important to continue with your pelvic floor exercises even if you have opted for other treatment options.